joematthews/extreme-angular/README.md

 ```

 > [!TIP]
-> You can add the `--global` flag to these commands to make them the default for all projects.
+> You can add the `--global` flag to these commands to make them the default for all new projects.

 ### Inlay Hints in VSCode